getparthenon/parthenon/readme.md

   <br>
 </p>

-**Version 2.0 is stilL WIP.
+**Version 2.0 is still WIP.
 Release date is expected to be 03.10.2022**

 ## Features